My Adult Child Was Laid Off. Can We Discuss It Without Ruining the Holidays?

 Question: My grown child got laid off.
 How do I talk to them about it over the holidays without making them think I'm disappointed in them?

 Answer: The holidays are a great time for families to reconnect.
-And if you're an empty nester with grown kids, you may be looking forward to seeing them this December.
+If you're an empty nester with grown kids, you might look forward to seeing them this December.

-A recent survey found that 54% of empty nesters expect their grown children to come home for the holidays.
-And 69% say luring them home with the promise of their favorite foods is a tactic that's long been successful.
+A recent survey found that 54% of empty nesters expect their adult children to come home for the holidays, and 69% say luring them home with the promise of their favorite foods is a tactic that's long been successful.

 From just $107.88 $24.99 for Kiplinger Personal Finance